May 4, 2022

 After discussing the matter with their family, the broker implements a solution able to meet their objectives, in collaboration with the OneLife team who has the required local expertise to ensure compliance with the different local jurisdictions.

-Joanna and Wim will jointly be taking out a life assurance policy as Portuguese residents as soon as they have acquired this status, and will hold most of their investments and liquidity in the policy.
+Joanna and Wim will jointly be taking out a life insurance policy as Portuguese residents as soon as they have acquired this status, and will hold most of their investments and liquidity in the policy.
 These assets will be invested in an internal dedicated fund managed by the asset manager of their choice, employing an investment strategy in keeping with their investor profile.

 Joanna and Wim also wish to retain the possibility of changing the list of beneficiaries of the policy to take into account future grandchildren.